EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Contrary to statistics on spousal abuse in which men are the abusers (de Weerth, 1993), women are more likely to report that their hypothetical sexual jealousy would manifest itself as anger and physical aggression.
 While both sexes reported experiencing sexual jealousy in relationships, as well as an interest in discussing the reasons for the infidelity, significantly more surveyed females claimed that they would cry, and then act aggressively toward their unfaithful spouse.
 Women also claimed that they would feign indifference as well as attempt to make themselves more physically attractive to their mate (De Weerth, 1993).

-Gregory White found that women are more likely to attempt to induce jealousy in their partner for some type of gain.
-Women who considered themselves to be in “low-power” positions in their relationships reported inducing jealousy in hopes that their partner would spend more time with them, or pay more attention to them (White, 1980).
+Gregory White found that women are likelier to attempt to induce jealousy in their partner for some gain.
+Women who considered themselves in “low-power” positions in their relationships reported inducing jealousy in hopes that their partner would spend more time with them or pay more attention to them (White, 1980).
 White believes that the inducement of jealousy is a manipulation of power on the female’s part, using the partner’s jealousy to gain influence in the relationship (White 1980).

 A01 Research